 S2E06: Weapons Factory

 This two-parter introduces padawan Barriss Offee — who eventually becomes Ahsoka’s friend.
-It also provides a broader view of the Clone Wars themselves, and includes a little about the relationships between Jedi and their padawans.
+It also provides a broader view of the Clone Wars as a whole, and expands on the relationships between Jedi and their padawans.

 S2E07: Legacy of Terror